angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/04-ptt.md

 This variation allows us to resolve Oracle and still hold up Force of Will (assuming our initial Sea stays in place).
 Useful for non-{U} decks than might be representing removal.
-Again if they do take out the land we can play the Island anyways and just have the Delta as an extra card to put back with a BS if we wish to cast it.
+Again if they do take out the land we can play the Island anyways and just have the Delta as an extra card to put back with a Bs if we wish to cast it.

 ## Piles with Protection